Data from Multiple Data Sources: General Information

 Applicable Scenarios

-You may find the information in this chapter useful when you are responsible for the customization of MYOB Advanced in your company, including developing and modifying generic inquiries to give users information they need to do their jobs.
+You may find the information in this chapter useful when you are responsible for the customization of MYOB Acumatica in your company, including developing and modifying generic inquiries to give users information they need to do their jobs.
 You need to deliver different inquiries that your colleagues may need to perform their jobs effectively.
 Many of these inquiries require the retrieval of data from multiple related data access classes.

 Construction of a Data Request from Multiple Tables